-The application period for law clerk positions at the Supreme Judicial Court for the court term that begins on Wednesday, August 29, 2018, and ends on Tuesday, August 27, 2019 is now closed.
-Information on submitting law clerk applications for the 2019-2010 court term will be posted in the spring of 2018.
+The application period for law clerk positions at the Supreme Judicial Court for the court term that will begin on Monday, August 31, 2020 through Friday, August 27, 2021, is now closed.

 The Massachusetts Supreme Judicial Court's mission is to promote the rule of law and foster public trust by leading an independent judiciary that assures every person equal access to the fair, timely and impartial resolution of disputes in courts managed with efficiency and professionalism.